-- 1. Open or continued defiant attitude or willful disobedience toward a member of school staff; - 2.
-Vulgar, profane, immoral/disreputable or rude remarks or non-verbal action to staff member or fellow student; - 3.
-Physical or verbal intimidation or threats to other students, including hazing; - 4.
-Threatening bodily harm to another student, including transmitting by an electronic device any communication containing a credible threat to cause bodily injury or death to a student and the transmission of such threat creates actual disruptive activity at the school that requires administrative intervention; - 5.
-Fighting in or on school property unless, in accordance with state law, the principal recommends no disciplinary action for a student who is deemed to have acted in self-defense or defense of another: - 6.
-Possession of mace or disabling sprays; - 7.
-Inappropriate use of electronic media, including, but not limited to, all calls (land line, cellular or computer generated), instant messaging, text messaging, audio recording devices, IPods, MP3s or any type of electronic music or entertainment device, and cameras and camera phones; - 8.
-Sexual, racial, ethnic, or religious harassment/discrimination; - 9.
-Bullying, intimidation, and harassment; - 10.
-Refusal to produce an object identified by metal detectors; - 11.
-Inciting, advising or counseling of others to engage in any acts in Categories A, B or C; - 12.
-Continuous and/or severe Category E Offenses.
+- 1. Open or continued defiant attitude or willful disobedience toward a member of school staff - 2.
+Vulgar, profane, immoral/disreputable or rude remarks or non-verbal action to staff member or fellow student - 3.
+Physical or verbal intimidation or threats to other students, including hazing - 4.
+Threatening bodily harm to another student, including transmitting by an electronic device any communication containing a credible threat to cause bodily injury or death to a student and the transmission of such threat creates actual disruptive activity at the school that requires administrative intervention - 5.
+Fighting in or on school property unless, in accordance with state law, the principal recommends no disciplinary action for a student who is deemed to have acted in self-defense or defense of another - 6.
+Possession of mace or disabling sprays - 7.
+Inappropriate use of electronic media, including, but not limited to, all calls (land line, cellular or computer generated), instant messaging, text messaging, video/audio recording devices, IPods, MP3s or any type of electronic music or entertainment device, and cameras and camera phones - 8.
+Sexual, racial, ethnic, or religious harassment/discrimination - 9.
+Bullying/cyberbullying, intimidation, and harassment - 10.
+Refusal to produce an object identified by metal detectors - 11.
+Inciting, advising or counseling of others to engage in any acts in Categories A, B or C using any means to send or receive spoken or written messages, including, but not limited to, notes, letters, texts, online or in-person group chats or conferencing, electronic messaging, audio messaging, video messaging, social media posts/streams, or other similar forms of communication - 12.
+Continuous and/or severe Category E Offenses

-Penalty for Category D Offenses:
+Penalty for Category D Offenses

-- Parent-Principal Conference; or

-- Before/After School Detention/Saturday School; or
+- Parent/Guardian-Principal Conference - Before/After School Detention/Saturday School - In-School Suspension - Out-of-School Suspension (after implementation of restorative practices)

-- In-School Suspension; or

-- Out-of-School Suspension